rempartIrien/resume/README.md

 # resume

-> This application should provide my résumé.
-I want to make it as an exercise with Vue.js.
+> This application provides my résumé.
+I wanted to make it as an exercise with Vue.js.
-> Currently, e2e tests are out of order since I don't wish to install Java on my machine.
-Searching for alternatives...

 ## Build Setup